Purfview/InpaintDelogo/README.md

   Inpainting refers to the application of sophisticated algorithms to reconstruct of lost or deteriorated parts of images or videos.
  </code></pre>

+## If it's too complicated or you want the best results, I can delogo your video for a fee.

 <pre><code>
 Core requirements: